Tampa Bay Lightning: 2011 run to the Eastern Conference finals (2010–2011)

+Transition seasons (2011–2013)

 The Lightning finished the 2011–12 season with a 38–36–8 record.
-With only 84 points, they fell short of reaching the playoffs, ending the season third in the Southeast Division and tenth in the Eastern Conference.
+With only 84 points, they fell short of reaching the playoffs by eight points in the standings and ending the season third in the Southeast Division and tenth in the Eastern Conference.
 Individually, Steven Stamkos scored a franchise-record 60 goals.
 He won the Maurice "Rocket" Richard Trophy for the second time in his career.
-Stamkos was also second in the NHL in points with 97, and was a finalist for both the Hart Memorial Trophy and the Ted Lindsay Award.
+Stamkos was also second in the NHL in points with 97, and was a finalist for both the Hart Memorial Trophy for the first time and the Ted Lindsay Award for the second consecutive season which both awards eventually going to Evgeni Malkin of the Pittsburgh Penguins.

 As with the 1994–95 NHL lockout, the 2012–13 NHL lockout resulted in a 48-game season.

-Nearing the end of an 18–26–4 season for 40 points, in which the Lightning ended fourth in the Southeast and 14th in the East, GM Steve Yzerman looked to their highly-successful American Hockey League (AHL) affiliate, the Syracuse Crunch.
+Nearing the end of an 18–26–4 season for 40 points, in which the Lightning ended fourth in the division and 14th in the conference, general manager Steve Yzerman looked to their highly-successful American Hockey League (AHL) affiliate, the Syracuse Crunch.
 On March 25, 2013, head coach Guy Boucher was dismissed for following a 7–16–1 record.
 The Lightning announced Jon Cooper would become the eighth head coach in franchise history.
 Martin St. Louis won his second Art Ross Trophy with 60 points in the shortened season, as Stamkos finished runner-up 57.

 On June 27, 2013, the team announced that they would exercise one of their two "compliance buyouts" on captain Vincent Lecavalier, as permitted by the collective agreement.
 This move made Lecavalier an unrestricted free agent beginning July 5 of that year.
 The team stated the move was made not because of Lecavalier's play on the ice, but because of how his contract affected the team's salary cap, which would have been more than $7 million per year until its expiration after the 2019–20 season.